tomalbrc/filament/docs/src/content/general/web-editor.md

 # Web Editor

 The **Filament Web Editor** lets you view and manage your custom content in.
-It provides a live overview of all registered assets with 3D previews
+It provides an overview of all registered assets with 3D previews

 ---